OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/sql-data-warehouse/sql-data-warehouse-get-started-load-with-polybase.md

 );

--- E: Create hello external table
+-- E: Create the external table
 -- Specify column names and data types.
-This needs toomatch hello data in hello sample file.
+This needs to match the data in the sample file.
--- LOCATION: Specify path toofile or directory that contains hello data (relative toohello blob container).
+-- LOCATION: Specify path to file or directory that contains the data (relative to the blob container).
--- toopoint tooall files under hello blob container, use LOCATION='.'
+-- To point to all files under the blob container, use LOCATION='.'

 CREATE EXTERNAL TABLE dbo.DimDate2External (
     DateId INT NOT NULL,